-b.
 Focus Financial Partnership

-As noted above in response to Item 4, HC is part of the Focus Financial Partners, LLC partnership.
-Certain funds affiliated with CD&R collectively are indirect majority owners of Focus Inc., and certain funds affiliated with Stone Point are indirect owners of Focus Inc. Because HC is an indirect, whollyowned subsidiary of Focus Inc., CD&R and Stone Point investment vehicles are indirect owners of HC.
+As noted above in response to Item 4, certain investment vehicles affiliated with CD&R collectively are indirect majority owners of Focus LLC, and certain investment vehicles affiliated with Stone Point are indirect owners of Focus LLC.
+Because HC is an indirect, wholly owned subsidiary of Focus LLC, CD&R and Stone Point investment vehicles are indirect owners of HC.